 The ZM Sonnar does well regardless of medium.
 Here’s one frame from the digital Leica M9 and one made on Ilford HP5 Plus using the Leica M4-P.

 If there’s a reoccurring theme throughout this section it is that the performance of the Sonnar varies significantly depending on what magnification you examine it at.

 Most reservations towards the Sonnar seem to hinge on the focus shift.
 Something I worried about initially but to me proved a nonissue in use.
-Sure there are some workarounds to minimize any issues, but I’ve not really treated it much differently to how I shoot any of my other lenses.
-I’ve occasionally picked a different aperture setting than I would’ve with another lens, but even in this regard I haven’t been very consistent with my approach.
-I’ve pretty much shot anything and everything I’ve felt like without any real workarounds or worry.
+Sure there are some workarounds to minimize any issues and I’ve occasionally picked a different aperture setting than I would’ve with another lens.
+But even in this regard I haven’t been very consistent with my approach.
+I’ve pretty much shot anything and everything I’ve felt like without worry.
 And I’ve rarely been able to make out significant effects of the focus shift, much less taken issue with them.

 So then the only shortcoming I feel has a bit of bearing in practice is the slight lack of bite at longer distances, even when stopped down.
 Something that can make certain types of images look a little dull.
 On the other hand the gentler signature capture the mood and a sense of place even better than something sharper under some conditions.
 So while we’re mostly splitting hairs here, it’s a trait I’m not overly fond of, though one that I still don’t have any problem accepting and occasionally even enjoying.

 As for a wrap up; on a purely academic level the ZM Sonnar falls a little short of being impressive, despite having quite a few impressive traits.